Metrizability of Mahavier products indexed by partial orders: Introduction

 Extending work done in e.g. \cite{M5,Char} we consider the subspace \(\maProd{X,f,Q}\) of \(X^Q\) where \(x(p)\in f(x(q))\) for all \(p\preceq q\).
 Such subspaces are often known as generalized inverse limits, or as we will refer to them, Mahavier products.
-For an introduction to such structures, often considered in the context of continuum theory, we direct the reader to \cite{MahIng}.
-Much of the literature on this subject considers only simple indices, particularly \(P=\mathbb N\) or \(\mathbb Z\) with its usual order.
+For an introduction to such structures, often considered in the context of continuum theory, we direct the reader to \cite{MR3014043}.
+Much of the literature on this subject considers only simple indices, particularly \(Q=\mathbb N\) or \(\mathbb Z\) with its usual order.

-It's immediate that any subspace of \(X^Q\) is separable metrizable whenever \(Q\) is countable.
+It is immediate that any subspace of \(X^Q\) is separable metrizable whenever \(Q\) is countable.
 In \cite{CLONTZVARAGONA,GitC} the authors consider whether \(\maProd{X,f,Q}\) might be metrizable when \(Q\) is an uncountable well-order.
 It turns out that, except in trivial situations, the answer is no.

-We aim to extend this result to the more general case where \(P\) is any partial order, that is, any antisymmetric preorder.
-To do this, we reintroduce the notion of a partially-ordered topological space (POTS) originally defined in \cite{1954}, a generalization of the class of linearly ordered topological spaces (LOTS) studied broadly throughout general topology.
+We aim to extend this result to the more general case where the index set of the Mahavier product is any partial order, that is, any antisymmetric preorder.
+To do this, we utilize the notion of a partially-ordered topological space (POTS) originally defined in \cite{1954}, a generalization of the class of linearly ordered topological spaces (LOTS) studied broadly throughout general topology.